atomvm/AtomVM/src/platforms/rtems/README.md

 ```

 With the board powered off, replace the card's `app.avm` with
 `build-host/app.avm`, safely eject the card, and reboot.
-Keep `zImage` and
+Keep `zImage`,
-`oftree`.
-A native driver or runtime change still requires a new `zImage`.
+`oftree` and the boot-loader entry.
+A native driver or runtime change still
+requires a new `zImage`.
 The boot log identifies the selected file:

 ```text